withastro/docs/src/pages/en/guides/deploy.md

    # navigate into the build output directory
    cd dist

-   # add .nojekyll to bypass GitHub Page's default behavior
+   # add .nojekyll to bypass GitHub Page’s default behavior
    touch .nojekyll

    # if you are deploying to a custom domain